An $O(3.82^k)$ Time FPT Algorithm for Convex Flip Distance: Preliminaries

 Recall that a topological sort of a DAG is {\em any} ordering of its nodes that satisfies: For any directed arc $(u, v)$ in the DAG, $u$ appears before $v$ in the ordering.
-There could be many different topological sorts of ${\cal D}_F$, but the following lemma by Kanj, Sedgwick, and Xia~\cite{fd17} asserts that all of them yield the same outcome and have the same DAG:
+There could be many different topological sorts of ${\cal D}_F$, but the following lemma by Kanj, Sedgwick, and Xia~\cite{fd17} asserts that all of them yield the same outcome: